Welcome to today's edition of the Rush 24-7 podcast.

 They've gone overboard in the process.

-Um let's start with audio soundbite number two here, because the press press unloaded on Brit Hume and the Fox News Channel last night.
+In fact, let's start with audio soundbite number two here because the press unloaded on Britt Hume and the Fox News channel last night.

-I mean, I but I just want you to hear it.
+I mean, but I just want you to hear it.

-They said he was fair and balanced in ABC, but now he's just a hack.
+Britt Hume, who they used to mostly like when he was at ABC, they said he was fair and balanced at ABC, but now he's just a hack.

 Now he's just a hack, and Cheney didn't have any guts.